Veggie Garden Tips for every Season

 • See what a Google image search with the name of the plant and a description of the symptoms brings up.

-• Visit this helpful University of Minnesota Extension page and click through the questions.
+• Visit THIS helpful University of Minnesota Extension page and click through the questions.

 • Contact the UVM extension gardener helpline here.
 You can either fill out a form with detailed information on your plant issue and submit photos or give them a call during their hotline hours.